Delayed Periods But Not Pregnant: 5 Possible Causes & Next Steps

 Ovulation is an essential step in the menstrual cycle, so hormonal imbalances can occur in its absence.

-Well, progesterone helps stabilize the uterine lining.
+Since progesterone (and estrogen) helps stabilize the uterine lining and

 To be more specific, both estrogen and progesterone maintain the endometrial lining.
 Estrogen causes it to grow thick and rich with blood supply.
 However, there can be too much of a good thing.
 This growth is delicate and unstable.